dopi95/E-commerce-Website/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Authors

-- **Era** - Initial work and development

 ## 🙏 Acknowledgments

 - React.js community for excellent documentation